adamjrbaker/timeWarp/README.md

 ![adambakerart_maya_dnd](https://github.com/adamjrbaker/timeWarp/assets/25186874/e95516a3-be54-4615-bbdc-194eb227273c)

 ### Manual Install
-1. Copy the folder "timeWarp" into your maya/scripts/ preferences directory.
+1. Copy the folder "src/python/timeWarp" into your maya/scripts/ preferences directory.
 So your resulting path will be like:

     **Windows**
     `C:/Users/<user>/Documents/maya/scripts/timeWarp`